Samsegun/mini-commerce/README.md

 **Performance:**

 -   Optimized images with `next/image`
--   Lazy loading for images all images by utilizing 'placeholder' and 'blurDataUrl' attribues next js provides
+-   Lazy loading for all images by utilizing 'placeholder' and 'blurDataUrl' attribues next js provides.
+For bluDataUrl, i used https://placehold.co

 ## SEO Strategy